Skip to content

 What is the best way to store filament?

-Filaments used in FDM printers, PLA or otherwise, can absorb water molecules from the air that later expand when heated, causing small "pops" that greatly reduce the strength and quality of the finished print.
+In particular, filaments often absorb water from the air that later boils when heated, causing small "pops" that greatly reduce the strength and quality of the finished print.

-To avoid this and keep your filament in prime condition, there are a few accepted options for storage and handling.
+To avoid this and keep your filament in prime condition, there are a few recommended options for storage and handling.

-The simplest form of storage is a large freezer bag with as much air squeezed out as possible before sealing, ideally along with a silica gel packet to capture any moisture already in the filament/bag.
+The simplest form of storage is a large 'freezer' bag with as much air squeezed out as possible before sealing, ideally with a silica gel/dessicant packet to capture any moisture already in the filament before sealing.

 A vacuum bag, such as the eSun eVacuum kit, performs even better for medium or long-term storage.

-Another option is to use tailor-made containers for keeping filament in ideal conditions, often called filament dryers.
+Another popular option is to use tailor-made containers for keeping filament in certain conditions, often called filament dryers.

 InkSmith offers the eSun eBox Lite filament dryer, a tried-and-true design that maintains the proper temperature and humidity for maximum filament quality and lifetime.